-In this section, we present the results of the numerical method, including comparison to the laboratory experiment.
+In this section we present the results of the numerical method, including comparison to the laboratory experiment.

-A. Cost of the Numerical Method
+135 4.1.
+Cost of the Numerical Method

-Using an N point discretization, and n nearest neighbors to construct the RBF stencils, construction of each approximate differential operator requires $O(n^3 N)$ operations, with $n \ll N$.
-This construction is "embarrassingly parallel" since the weights for the approximate derivative at each node can be computed independently.
-While we did not perform tests on parallel scaling here, the results on the scaling presented in [33] applies.
-The differential operators are sparse, with O(nN) nonzero entries, so that at each time step, application of these operators through multiplication requires at most O(nN) operations.
-In cases where a system of linear equations must be solved, e.g., when recovering the pressure from its closure, a precomputed sparse LU factorization is utilized to reduce the cost of obtaining the solution of the system of equations to O(nN).
-The propagation of the solution in time (and in the propagation direction, z, in the paraxial equation) is completed using MATLAB's adaptive multi-step method (ode113).
-These adaptive methods have cost that grows with the eigenvalues of the differential equation.
-In this problem, these eigenvalues grow when the refractive index n_0 , wavenumber k, or number of spatial points is increased, leading to longer computational times.
-An example runtime is reported in Section 4.3.
+Using an N point discretization, and n nearest neighbors to construct the RBF stencils, construction 136 of each approximate differential operator requires $O(n^3N)$ operations, with $n \ll N$ .
+This 137 construction is "embarrassingly parallel" since the weights for the approximate derivative at 138 each node can be computed independently.
+While we did not perform tests on parallel scaling 139 here, the results on the scaling presented in [33] applies.
+The differential operators are sparse, 140 with O(nN) nonzero entries, so that at each time step application of these operators through 141 multiplication requires at most O(nN) operations.
+In the cases where a system of linear equations 142 must be solved, e.g., when recovering the pressure from its closure, a precomputed sparse LU 143 factorization is utilized to reduce the cost of obtaining the solution of the system of equations 144 to O(nN).
+The propagation of the solution in time (and in the propagation direction, z, in the 145 paraxial equation) is completed using MATLAB's adaptive multi-step method (ode113).
+These 146 adaptive methods have cost which grows with the eigenvalues of the differential equation.
+In 147 this problem these eigenvalues grow when the refractive index $n_0$ , wavenumber k, or the number 148 of spatial points are increased, leading to longer computational times.
+An example runtime is 149 reported in section 4.3.
+150

-B. Node Sets and Convergence
+151 4.2.
+Node Sets and Convergence